 The Plan of Reorganization generally provided for the full payment or reinstatement of allowed administrative claims, priority claims and secured claims, and the distribution of new UAL equity and UAL and United debt securities to the Debtors' creditors and employees in satisfaction of allowed unsecured and deemed claims.
 UAL common and preferred securities outstanding at January 31, 2006 were cancelled.
-The Plan of Reorganization contemplated UAL issuing up to 125 million shares of new UAL common stock consisting of 115 million shares to be issued to unsecured creditors and employees and 10 million shares to be issued pursuant to UAL's share-based management and director compensation plans.
+The Plan of Reorganization contemplated UAL issuing up to 125 million shares of new UAL common stock consisting of 115 million shares to be issued pursuant to UAL's share-based management and director compensation plans.
 The new UAL common stock was listed on a NASDAQ market and began trading under the symbol "UAUA" on February 2, 2006.